Tyler O'Neill Player Props: Cardinals vs. Giants

 Tyler O'Neill At The Plate

-- O'Neill is batting .264 with four doubles, two home runs and five walks.
+- O'Neill is batting .253 with four doubles, two home runs and six walks.

+- O'Neill has picked up a hit in 65.2% of his 23 games this year, with at least two hits in 17.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.